Intrinsic Touch Institute

 BCST is a gentle, clothed, hands-on bodywork that works not only with the craniosacral system but also with any other part of the body needing attention.
 Because BCST works with the underlying causes of disorder by engaging the greater primary intelligence of the system, the positive effects experienced by clients are as varied as the clients themselves.
 Recipients have gained relief from many issues including structural problems (such as headaches and back pain), injuries, chronic pain, hormonal imbalance, and sleep disorders.
 In addition, clients report benefits in the areas of trauma recovery, mental struggle, emotional turmoil, and spiritual angst.

 The study of BCST begins with a two-year foundation training comprised of a minimum of 50 days of classroom time plus home study.
 It is a multidisciplinary field including information from anatomy, physiology, fluid dynamics, quantum physics, interpersonal neurobiology, embryology, pre&perinatal psychology, somatic trauma resolution, and more.
 The classroom time is a balance of lecture, discussion, experiential exercises, and hands-on practice.
-The home study is a blend of reading, anatomy drawings, short writing assignments, practice sessions & write-ups including a case study, and a cranial nerve project.
+The home study is a blend of reading, anatomy drawings, short writing assignments, practice sessions & write-ups including a case study, and a self-care "cultivating embodied awareness" project.

 The core of practicing this work is the continuing development of subtle perceptual skills based in a deepening ability to settle one’s own nervous system and to rest in resonant relationship.
 This practice is life changing both personally and professionally.
 It necessarily demands an open commitment to learning and a surrendering to the mystery of healing.
 To give and receive this work is to humbly engage with a continually profound and transformational way of being.